Bulk-boundary decomposition of neural networks

 Training optimizes the parameters $W$ and $b$ to minimize a loss function $\ell(Z,Y)$ that quantifies the mismatch between the network output $Z$ and the target $Y$.
-Typical choices---summarized in Table~\ref{tab:loss_functions}---include mean-squared error, cross-entropy, and Kullback--Leibler divergence, many of which originate from principles in information theory and statistical physics.
+It is notable that our framework is independent of the specific choice of loss function.
+Some commonly used loss functions are summarized in \cite{Jadon2020survey, Lorenzo2024survey}.
 With learning rate $\eta$, the stochastic gradient descent (SGD) update is

 where a randomly selected training pair $(X,Y)$ introduces stochasticity into each update.
 Thus, the parameters evolve as dynamical variables in a potential landscape determined by $\ell$.

 The discrete iteration can be approximated by a continuous-time limit,